pelletier2017/Clicker-Game/README.md

 Use a browser to go to the path of locally hosted website.
 The default will be http://127.0.0.1:5000/.

-The default login is
+Default Login

-user: admin
+* user: admin

-password: password
+* password: password

 See current views:
 * http://127.0.0.1:5000/